Notes on the Geography of Malaysia: Melaka Take Two

 The pictures in the previous set were taken in 1995 or 1996; here's the view 15 years later, in 2011.

-An old postcard, from the British period, shows a Victorian clocktower, a church behind it, and the Stadthuys or Town Hall on the right.
+An old postcard, from the British period, shows a Victorian clocktower, Christ Church behind it, and the Stadthuys or Town Hall on the right.
 Think it's like that now?

-The clocktower is still there, along with lots of visitors on a Sunday morning.
+Here's the clocktower, along with visitors on a Sunday morning.

 A Victorian fountain, missing from the postcard, has been added and still plays.

 Christ Church, built in 1753, is little changed, apart from the added color of the garden and the tourists.

 Until the last line, you'd think that he enjoyed a long and venerable career.